Mahurangi Magazine logo

 published 20250408

-New research | End notes
+New research | Endnotes

-Return to top of page | End notes
+Return to top of page | Endnotes

-Disclosure The editor of this content is no longer the secretary of either the Mahurangi Action Incorporated or the Mahurangi Coastal Path Trust.
-Regardless, the content published here continues to be that of the editorially independent, independently owned and funded Mahurangi Magazine.
+Disclosure The author of this novel modello is no longer the secretary of Mahurangi Action Incorporated or the Mahurangi Coastal Path Trust.
+The content published here, however, is that of the editorially independent, independently funded Mahurangi Magazine.

-Dedicated to helping light the fuse of a democratic Great Mobilisation
+Dedicated to helping light the fuse of a democratic Great Mobilisation.

-Copyright ©2025 Mahurangi Magazine
+Copyright ©2025 Mahurangi Magazine.

-All rights reserved
+All rights reserved.